 Fig and Chocolate Drizzle Naked Cake

 Naked cakes can offer the ability to cut back on the sweetness of a cake, but they also have the potential to do just the opposite, depending on your décor.
-This decadent confection layers chocolate cake and frosting with chocolate ganache, figs, and berries for a divine look, perfect for a winter wedding.
+This decadent confection integrates layers of chocolate cake and frosting with chocolate ganache, figs, and berries for a divine look, perfect for a winter wedding.

 Figs and Greenery Semi-Naked Cake

-There are so many ways to add elements of elegance to a naked cake display, and completely frosting one of the tiers is absolutely one way to pull it off.
+There are so many ways to add elements of elegance to a naked cake display, and completely frosting one of the tiers is one way to pull it off.
 This stunning cake screams European elegance with a tall bottom tier and a small semi-naked tier on top, paired with greenery and figs to complete the design.

 Semi-Naked Cake With White Chocolate Drizzle